Bruce Springsteen: 2012–2018: Autobiography and Broadway show

-Springsteen's 17th studio album, Wrecking Ball, was released on March 6, 2012.
+Springsteen's 17th studio album, Wrecking Ball, was released in March 2012.
 The album consists of eleven tracks plus two bonus tracks.
-Three songs previously only available as live versions—"Wrecking Ball", "Land of Hope and Dreams", and "American Land"—appear on the album.
-Wrecking Ball became Springsteen's tenth No. 1 album in the United States, tying him with Elvis Presley for third most No. 1 albums of all time.
-Only the Beatles (19) and Jay Z (12) have more No. 1 albums.

-Following the release of the album, Springsteen and the E Street Band announced plans for the Wrecking Ball Tour, which began on March 18, 2012.
-On July 31, 2012, in Helsinki, Finland, Springsteen performed his longest concert ever at 4 hours and 6 minutes and 33 songs.
+Three songs previously only available as live versions, "Wrecking Ball", "Land of Hope and Dreams", and "American Land", appear on the album.
+Wrecking Ball became Springsteen's tenth No. 1 album in the U.S., tying him with Elvis Presley for third most No. 1 albums of all time, behind the Beatles (19) and Jay Z (12) as of 2009.
+The supporting Wrecking Ball Tour shortly after its release.
+On July 31, 2012, in Helsinki, Finland, Springsteen performed his longest concert at four hours and six minutes with 33 songs.

-Springsteen campaigned for President Barack Obama's re-election in Ohio, Iowa, Virginia, Pittsburgh, and Wisconsin.
+In 2012, Springsteen campaigned for President Barack Obama's re-election in the 2012 presidential election, appearing and performing at Obama rallies in Ohio, Pittsburgh, Iowa, Virginia, and Wisconsin.
 At the rallies, he briefly spoke to the audience and performed a short acoustic set that included a newly written song titled "Forward".

-At year's end, the Wrecking Ball Tour was named Top Draw for having the top attendance out of any tour by the Billboard Touring Awards.
-The tour finished second to Roger Waters, who had the top-grossing tour of 2012.
-Springsteen finished second only to Madonna as the top money maker of 2012 with $33.44 million.
+At year's end, the Wrecking Ball Tour was named Top Draw by the Billboard Touring Awards for having the highest attendance of any tour that year.
+Financially, the tour grossed second to the one by Roger Waters.
+Springsteen finished second only to Madonna as the top money maker of 2012, with $33.44 million.
 The Wrecking Ball album, along with the single "We Take Care of Our Own", was nominated for three Grammy Awards, including Best Rock Performance and Best Rock Song for "We Take Care of Our Own" and Best Rock Album.
-Rolling Stone named Wrecking Ball the number one album of 2012 on their Top 50 albums of 2012 list.
+Rolling Stone named Wrecking Ball the number one album of 2012 on their Top 50 list.

 In late July 2013, the documentary Springsteen & I, directed by Baillie Walsh and produced by Ridley Scott, was released simultaneously via a worldwide cinema broadcast in over 50 countries and in over 2000 movie theaters.